 The farther you move the magnet away from the flywheel, the less resistance you will feel.

-Being magnetic means the operation is smooth, strong, and quiet which I describe in more detail below.
+Being magnetic means the operation is smooth, strong, and quiet which I describe in more detail throughout the review.

 Below is a video that will help visually represent what happens when you change the resistance on the Avari Conversion II Rower/Recumbent Bike.

 As seen in the video, the resistance is not caused by “part on part” contact like brakes in a car.
 Instead, the eddy currents of a magnet are used to slow the drum down, which makes the machine friction-free and virtually silent!

 Having such a quiet operation makes the Avari Conversion II Rower/Recumbent Bike perfect for using while watching TV.
 It’s also great for using in the morning when the rest of your house is sleeping or if you live in an apartment with neighbors.

 To adjust the resistance, all a user has to do is turn the adjustment knob at the center of the machine.
 There are 8 levels of resistance to help align each workout with your specific goals.